Distance Learning Ph.D. Programs

 Nova Southeastern University

-Nova Southeastern University (NSU), founded in 1964, is the ninth largest private, not-for-profit university in the U.S. and enrolls more than 27,000 students.
+Nova Southeastern University (NSU), founded in 1964, is the ninth largest private, not-for-profit university in the U.S. and enrolls more than 23,000 students.
 NSU offers many online programs in both asynchronous and synchronous formats.
-Of its online programs, 70 have been certified by the Southern Regional Education Board's Electronic Campus.
-Undergraduate and graduate programs are offered.
-Some of the Ph.D. programs offered through distance education at NSU include:
+The Southern Regional Education Board's Electronic Campus has certified six doctoral degrees at NSU.

 - Ph.D. in Conflict Analysis and Resolution